kaelynyunying/Exchange-Partner-Universities/README.md

-Exchange Partner Universities Visualization in Singapore Managment Universities
+Exchange Partner Universities Visualization in Singapore Managment University

 This project shows the map view distribution of the partner universities in 2019 Spring Exchange for SMU.